Hephaest/Minesweeper/README.md

 		{
 			/*
 			 * If this square contains a bomb, show the bomb image.
-			 * Then display the selection window
+			 * Then display the selection window.
 			 */
 			setImage(SmartSquare.class.getResource("/bombReveal.png"));
 			long costTime = System.currentTimeMillis() - ((SmartSquare) board.getSquareAt(0, 0)).getStartTime();